-Between 2020 and 2025 the number of passengers will have grown to a level that cannot be accommodated by any improvements to the existing station facilities.
-In the same time period overcrowding at the station in the weekday peak periods will prevent the required increase in service frequency.
-This means that either a new underground platform or a new station will be required, at a potentially very high cost.
+A 50 percent increase in additional capacity from the current level is likely to be the most that can be delivered by enhancements within the constraints of the existing station footprint, and it is forecast that between 2020 and 2025 this will not be sufficient to accommodate passenger numbers.
+In the same time period overcrowding on the platform(s) in the weekday peak periods will prevent the increase in train frequency that will be required to meet demand for rail travel into central Liverpool.
+These issues mean that either a new underground platform or a new station will be required, at a potentially very high cost.